jrengdahl/H503/README.txt

 easily available on a Nucleo board (although the Nucleo boards do not have trace connectors).

 The spec clock for the H503 is 250 Hz.
-It seems to run reliably up to 400 MHz.
+It seems to run reliably up to 350 MHz, and sometimes 400 MHz, at room temperature, and not using all the chip's features.
+YMMV.

 THE FIRMWARE